SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-341-0-fixed-losing-permissions-for-sso-users.md

 ticket: MTM-58907
 version: 10.20.341.0
 ---
-An issue has been fixed with losing permissions for SSO users after the platform upgrade from version 10.17 to newer.
-Now, updating the platform version does not affect user permissions.
+After a platform upgrade from version 10.17 to a later version an issue occurred that the permissions for some SSO users got lost.
+This issue has been fixed and updating the platform version does no longer affect user permissions.